|

 The legs are placed asymmetrically and well within the boundaries of the

 table.
-The legs are angled
+The legs are angled in

 ever so slightly so that the table starts narrow and opens up.
 The legs,